-- 2 To do science that advances understanding of how coastal climate hazards, landforms, and human decisions interact. - 3 To train the next generation of leaders in transdisciplinary climate research and engagement. - To learn how to do the first three goals better.
+- To do science that is useful and used. - 2 To do science that advances understanding of how coastal climate hazards, landforms, and human decisions interact. - 3 To train the next generation of leaders in transdisciplinary climate research and engagement. - 4 To learn how to do the first three goals better.

-Understanding and responding to the risks of climate change is a complex and long-term endeavor requiring the insight and initiative of a wide array of specialists, leaders, and community members.
-This is why MACH takes an integrated approach, bringing together researchers in a wide range of disciplines - climate and sea-level scientists, philosophers, anthropologists, engineers, economists, and others - and involving diverse stakeholders.
+Understanding and responding to the risks of climate change is a complex and long-term endeavor requiring the knowledge and initiative of a wide array of specialists, leaders, and community members.
+This is why MACH takes an integrated approach, bringing together researchers in a wide range of disciplines-climate and sea-level scientists, philosophers, anthropologists, engineers, economists, and others-and involving diverse stakeholders.